 - Hover states and pseudo-selectors

-- Complex selectors that don’t work inline anyway
+- Complex selectors that don’t work inline to begin with

 Mistake #1: Over-relying on embedded CSS without strategic inlining

-Second, when someone forwards your email, all bets are off.
-The forwarding client might strip styles that the original client preserved.
-Your email might look perfect when you send it and completely broken when someone forwards it to their boss.
+Second, once your email gets forwarded, all bets are off.
+The forwarding client might strip styles the original preserved.
+Your email looks fine when it lands and completely wrecked when someone forwards it to their boss in a different client.

-The “modern clients support embedded CSS” argument falls apart the moment you test your email in more than four clients.
+The “modern clients support embedded CSS” argument falls apart the second you test in more than about four clients.

 <!DOCTYPE html>